 We have all the staff you might expect with an active Primary Health Care Team meeting regularly.
 We also have Talking Therapies counsellors and a social worker in the practice.
 We encourage all staff to take on new responsibilities and have several specialist nurse-run clinics for chronic diseases.

 Several of our attached staff are teachers as well, and we have a steady stream of student nurses, midwives and health visitors as well as medical students.

 Tim Walter was approved for training in 2007 having obtained the Certificate of Medical Education with the Oxford Deanery, and has had a variety of trainees since then.
 He has also been involved in the first wave of GP Nurse training on the Pilot scheme and was on the GPN steering committee.
-We are hosting BBT (Broad Based Trainees) between 2015 and 2017, when the role is being discontinued nationally.

 Please contact Tim Walter (GP) or Mark Betkowski (Practice Manager) if you have any queries or would like to arrange a visit.

 “I thoroughly enjoyed my time with the doctors and other staff.”